selimsevencan/cv/index.md

 `Jan 2020 - Jun 2020`
 __TheNews__, Istanbul
 _Software Developer_
-###### Stack: React / React Native / App Store / Google Play /
+###### Stack: React / React Native / App Store / Google Play

-- TheNews is a news app as you can read news from Hacker News, Dribbble, Tech Crunch, Github, Product Hunt, Reddit, and many more.
+- [TheNews](https://thenews.im/) is a news app as you can read news from Hacker News, Dribbble, Tech Crunch, Github, Product Hunt, Reddit, and many more.
-- I planned and implemented all the engineering development processes and deployment to App Store and Google Play Store.
+- I planned and implemented all the engineering development processes for mobile and deployment to App Store and Google Play Store.
-- You can download and use it via the links below
+- You can download and use it via the links below.

 `May 2017 - Mar 2020`